hphelion/documentation/hz.gettingstarted.md

 * Total disk size
 * RAM usage

-"Project Limits" graphs quotas allowed and usage of Instances, VCPUs, and Total RAM.
+**Note** "Project Limits" graphs quotas allowed and usage of Instances, VCPUs, and Total RAM.

-2. Enter the number of instances to create under "Instance Count."
+4. Enter the number of instances to create under "Instance Count."

-3. Select the source from which you want to boot your Instance from the drop-down menu under "Instance Boot Source," enter any required information for that source in the box displayed, and click "Launch".
+5. Select the source from which you want to boot your Instance from the drop-down menu under "Instance Boot Source," enter any required information for that source in the box displayed, and click "Launch".

-4. Drag and drop the network desired from the "Available Network" box to the "Selected Networks" box or click the "+" next to the desired network.
+6. Drag and drop the network desired from the "Available Network" box to the "Selected Networks" box or click the "+" next to the desired network.

-5. Click "Launch."
+7. Click "Launch."

 ###Create and Attach a Volume### {#Volumes}